-Halibut fishing on Vancouver Island in Nootka Sound and Esperanza Inlets showcase some of the most consistent bottom fishing anywhere on Vancouver Island, with many guests choosing our region for the fantastic halibut, ling cod, rockfish, and yellow eye fishing opportunities.
+Halibut fishing on Vancouver Island in Nootka Sound and Esperanza Inlets showcase some of the most consistent bottom fishing anywhere on Vancouver Island, with many guests choosing our region for the fantastic halibut, ling cod, and Pacific rock fish opportunities.

 The halibut fishery has increased significantly in popularity over the last twenty years, with many keen anglers visiting our area solely to target halibut.
 We are fortunate to have an abundance of “chicken” halibut in our area.
 Considered the best for eating, chicken halibut are between 15 and 35 pounds and are a lot of fun to catch.
 Their highly desirable white meat has a mild, non-fishy taste.
 Preserve the fresh flavour and delicate texture of your catch by letting our fish processing team professionally package your fish and enjoy your halibut all winter long.